hexian000/neosocksd/README.md

 ## Features

 - Protocols: SOCKS4, SOCKS4A, SOCKS5 (CONNECT), HTTP CONNECT, transparent proxy (Linux).
-- 10+ Gbps per x86 core on Linux (with `--pipe`, 2024); ~500 KiB executable on most platforms\*.
+- 10+ Gbps per x86 core on Linux with `--pipe` (measured in 2024); ~500 KiB executable on most platforms\*.
-- Lua scripting on the control plane with rich RPC facilities.
+- Lua scripting on the control plane with extensive RPC support.
 - RESTful API for live monitoring and hot-reloading Lua modules without restarts.
 - Full IPv6 support; horizontal scalability.
 - Standards-compliant: ISO C11 and POSIX.1-2008.
-- No built-in encryption — pair with other tools for transport security.
-Basic authentication only (plaintext).
+- No built-in encryption — pair with external tools for transport security.
+Supports basic authentication (plaintext credentials) only.

 *\* Dynamically linked builds depend on libev and c-ares; see [Runtime Dependencies](#runtime-dependencies).
-Statically linked executables can be larger.*
+Statically linked executables may be larger due to bundled dependencies.*

 ## Usage